sphaso/firebase-haskell-client/README.md

 * An confirm message in case of an insert/update
 * an error message
 * the requested object(s) in JSON format

+this is just a temporary line for testing my .gitignore